o2r-project/architecture/docs/04_solution-strategy.md

 We accept that this diversification _increases complexity_ of both development and testing environments and the deployment of said services.

+Required documentation is minimal.
+The typical structure should follow common practices.

 ### Storage and intra-service communication

 In accordance with the system scope, there is no reliable storage solution implemented.